 The MBI is a nexus for neuroscience at the University of Florida.
 Across the UF campus, more than 200 faculty members work in multidisciplinary teams to better understand how the brain works and how various diseases alter brain function.
 Ultimately these researchers and physician-scientists hope to help broaden the understanding of many neurological and psychiatric disorders and change them from untreatable to treatable, incurable to curable and inevitable to preventable.

-The MBI building houses the four “neuro” departments of the UF College of Medicine: neurology, neurosurgery, neuroscience and psychiatry.
-All four of these departments have major investments and research in the neurosciences and neuromedicine.
+The MBI building houses several “neuro” departments of the UF College of Medicine with major investments and research in the neurosciences and neuromedicine.
 However, the mission of the MBI extends well beyond the walls of this building.
 Other departments and centers with concentrations of neuroscience research are spread across the campus.
 The MBI supports our affiliated departments, centers and numerous neuroscience research programs on the UF campus — one of few campuses in the United States that boasts all six health professional schools: medicine, dentistry, nursing, veterinary medicine, public health and pharmacy.

 In December 2017, the UF Health Neuromedicine hospital opened its doors, and we are working hard to create more synergy within our translational research programs.
 By investing in programmatic team science, we hope to continue our growth, furthering our connections between research at the lab bench and care at the bedside.

 We are proud of our neuroscience research programs and the numerous training opportunities provided within the MBI-supported departments, programs and centers.
 We are always looking for new ways to engage our internal and external stakeholders.
 We are looking forward to engaging the community through new venues that will help to promote neuroscience and neuromedicine research on the UF campus.